Aker BP’s long-term interest-bearing debt consists of a combination of bank facilities and bonds.

 USD 6% Senior Notes

 In July 2017, Aker BP raised USD 400 million by issuing 6% Senior Notes due in 2022 (ISIN: US R01 40A AA71).
 The coupon is 6.00 percent, payable semi-annually on 1 January and 1 July.
+Maturity date is 1 July 2022.
 The Senior Notes are listed on The International Stock Exchange (“TISE”) with ticker “AKERSNTS”.